barissarpertezcan/CENG796/topic_summary/autoregressiveModels_maximumLikelihoodEstimation.md

 ![Mask A and B](src/autoregressiveModels_maximumLikelihoodEstimation/mask_a_b.png)

 <div align="center">
-Figure: Mask A and B used in PixelCNN
+Figure: Mask A and B used in PixelCNN from "Pixel Recurrent Neural Networks" by van den Oord et al. (2016).
 </div>

 2. **Residual Blocks**: PixelCNN employs residual blocks to allow for deeper architectures and better gradient flow.
 Each residual block consists of two masked convolutional layers followed by a skip connection.